touchpi/devbuster/README.md

 - X Windows Server on windows machine (GWSL, XMing, VcXsrv,...)

 ### Install
-- Create `C:\wsl` folder on your windows machine (you can use any other folder at C:, but then you have to adjust some lines later)
+- Create `C:\wsl` folder on your windows machine (you can use any other folder at C: but then you have to adjust some lines later)
 - **Open WSL linux terminal** (e.g. Ubuntu)
+- Build your own image
   - Clone this repo and `cd devbuster`
   - Optional: Change USERNAME, TZ in Dockerfile
   - Build local Docker image with: `docker build -t pitouch/devbuster .`
+- or pull image from docker hub
-- If you don't want to build the images by your own, you can pull the image with `docker pull pitouch/devbuster`
+  - `docker pull pitouch/devbuster`
 - Run Docker container: `run -d -t pitouch/devbuster ls`  (container is created, runs and exits)
-- Get your containerid with: `docker ps -a`
+- Get your containerid with `docker ps -a` or `docker container ls -a | grep -i devbuster | awk '{print $1}'`
 - Export container: `docker export DockerContainerID > /mnt/c/wsl/devbuster.tar`
 - **Open a window terminal** (e.g. Power Shell)
 - Import from a window terminal (e.g. Power Shell) with: `wsl --import devbuster c:\wsl c:\wsl\devbuster.tar` (this will create the light-weight WSL2 virtual machine file ext4.vhdx in c:\wsl)